Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/linked_open_data.md

 The central problem remains that this is confusing and no-one cares.
 Well, most of your users won't care (or indeed notice) that your system is doing this.

+### Which RDF ontology should I use?

+Again, there are a few approaches you can take:

+1. One ontolgy to rule them all.
+This is the CIDOC-CRM (<http://www.cidoc-crm.org>) approach.
+2. Mix and match.
+Pick the properties and types you need from several ontologies.
+Lots of ontologies are designed to do just one thing, so this can work well.
+You might still need to do some work to glue them together.
+This is the approach <http://lawd.info> takes.
+3. Fake it till you make it.
+Don't worry about what ontology to use, just define your own properties as needed.
+Once you've worked on it for a while, you should have a good feel for what you need and be able to decide on a properly defined ontolgy.

+### How do I know things about my facts?
+RDF triples don't have context, so how do I know where a particular "fact" came from?
+What if I have (e.g.) conflicting date or place information about a resource?

+1. RDF triple stores and SPARQL have support for "named graphs".
+More simply, they are actually quad stores, with an extra column for the graph (a URI) to which each triple belongs.
+Because these are URIs, you can say things about them in RDF.
+2. Another solution is simply not to use RDF for contingent information.
+RDF is not a good universal data format and you may be better off choosing a file format like TEI XML that you can annotate and version.

+### Reasons to do Linked Open Data

+If we cooperate and use the same URIs for things we talk about (places, people, etc.), then we can discover and connect contextual information about our resources coming from other websites.

+Following Linked Open Data principles makes for good web architecture and so makes our sites more discoverable and more navigable.
+Using "cool" URIs for our resources makes for good long-term sustainability.

+BUT, be a little wary of the semantic web stuff.
+It's powerful, but confusing, has a steep learning curve, and can take a lot of time.
+How useful are interfaces like <https://collection.britishmuseum.org/sparql> or <http://dbpedia.org/snorql/>?

 ## Some Linked Data Sites